overnode-org/overnode/docs/docs/08-pirvate-images.md

 It is also possible to define custom repository server address.

-In order to remove all authorizations for private repositories, use the [logout](cli-reference/logout) command:
+To remove all authorizations for private repositories, use the [logout](cli-reference/logout) command:

 ```bash
 > sudo overnode logout
 ```